-What exactly is Big Sur?
+What is Big Sur?

 A little after mid-day, the sun started to poke through the clouds and we couldn’t be more excited!
 Larson had gotten in a little car nap, so we headed to Pfeiffer Beach to poke around.
 It was incredibly beautiful, as you’ll see from the pics below.
-We’d absolutely recommend spending time on Pfeiffer Beach!
+We’d absolutely recommend spending time on this Big Sur Beach!
 Larson got to dip his toes in the ocean for the first time.
 At first he was surprised and scared by the cold water, but after giving it a chance he loved it.
 If you’re wondering how to get to Pfeiffer Beach, it’s a turnoff just north of the Big Sur Bakery, and it’s a 15-minute narrow bumpy drive before you get to the parking lot outside of the beach.
 (Here’s a map.)

-Rocky Creek Bridge — Golden Hour Magic
+Rocky Creek Bridge — Big Sur Sunset

 BEFORE (Rocky Creek Bridge Photos)

-But at golden hour, around 7:10 pm in late April, it was an entirely different story.
-The clouds had cleared off for the most part.
-But from the road, I still wasn’t impressed.
-Alex, though, had climbed down into the lookout area.
-Hey, you HAVE to see this, he shouted to me.
+At golden hour, around 7:10 pm in late April, Rocky Creek Bridge was an entirely different story.
+From the road, I couldn’t see much, but Alex had climbed down into the lookout area.
+Hey, you HAVE to see this! he shouted to me.
 And when I climbed down and turned north, my eyes teared up involuntarily because it was one of the most beautiful things I’ve ever seen in my life.
 It truly looked otherworldly.
 And it was the most special moment, because what once looked gray and lonely was suddenly golden and breathtakingly beautiful.
-Here are a few of the Rocky Creek Bridge photos we captured at golden hour.
-And this, THIS, is why you come to Big Sur.
+Here are a few of those classic Big Sur sunset photos we captured at golden hour.

 AFTER (Rocky Creek Bridge Photos)